GLP-1 tablets for weight loss

 Do I really have to take GLP-1 tablets on an empty stomach?

-Yes, it’s a good idea to take them on an empty stomach.
+Yes, you should take GLP-1 tablets, like Wegovy, on an empty stomach.
 The reason for this is that they require you to have an empty stomach so they can be absorbed properly.
-If you take them on a full stomach, they may not be absorbed properly and you won’t experience the full effect of your medication.
-This could lead to uncontrolled blood sugar and increased appetite.
+If you take them on a full stomach, they may not be absorbed properly, and you will not experience the full effect of your medication.
+This could lead to uncontrolled blood sugar with Rybelsus and increased appetite with the Wegovy pill.

 Will I gain the weight back when I stop taking GLP-1 weight loss pills?